huzeyfeyetkiner/huzeyfeyetkiner/README.md

 -  I’m currently working with JavaScript, React, HTML, CSS, Bootstrap.
--  I’m currently focused to imrpove myself about Javascript, React.
+-  I’m currently focused to improve myself about Javascript, React.
 -  How to reach me: yetkinerhuzeyfe@gmail.com